Cortes, Yankees bullpen combo on 3-hitter, blank Astros 4-0

+HOUSTON (AP) — New York Yankees manager Aaron Boone hoped he could get three innings out of Nestor Cortes in a spot start against the Houston Astros.

+Instead, the left-hander almost made it through the fifth Friday night, setting the tone in a three-hitter that led the Yankees to a 4-0 win.

-HOUSTON (AP) — Nestor Cortes and three relievers combined for a three-hitter and Brett Gardner and DJ LeMahieu each drove in two runs to lead the New York Yankees over the Houston Astros 4-0 on Friday night.
+After Cortes left, three relievers completed the shutout while Brett Gardner and DJ LeMahieu each drove in two runs to provide a cushion.

-Making a spot start, Cortes permitted two hits in 4 2/3 innings, striking out two and walking two and lowering his ERA to 1.05.
+Cortes permitted two hits in 4 2/3 innings, striking out two and walking two and lowering his ERA to 1.05.

+“He was terrific,” Boone said.
+“Then the rest of the bullpen was able to take it from there.
+He gave us more than we could have hoped as we continue to build him up.”

+Cortes was glad to finally solve the Astros.
+In four previous appearances against them, he’d given up six home runs.

 Lucas Luetge (3-1) pitched 1 1/3 hitless innings for the win.
 Chad Green gave up one hit in two innings and Jonathan Loaisiga threw a perfect ninth.

-It was New York’s first visit to Houston since Game 6 of the 2019 AL Championship S.eries The Astros advanced to the World Series with a 6-4 win in that game on a two-run homer by Jose Altuve with two outs in the ninth.
+It was New York’s first visit to Houston since Game 6 of the 2019 AL Championship Series.
+The Astros advanced to the World Series with a 6-4 win in that game on a two-run homer by Jose Altuve with two outs in the ninth.

 The Astros are commemorating the event by giving away replica 2019 AL champions trophies on Friday night, 2019 AL champions replica rings on Saturday and Altuve jerseys for the finale on Sunday.